If you are enrolled in Medicare, please review this page regarding telehealth visits.

 Biographical Info

 Christine A. Garcia, M.D., M.P.H. is an Assistant Professor of Medicine at Weill Cornell Medical College and Assistant Attending Physician at New York-Presbyterian Hospital.
 Dr. Garcia cares for patients with lung cancer and patients with non-malignant (benign) hematological conditions.
-Additionally, she is the Director of Quality and Patient Safety and serves as the Chair of the Oncology Quality and Patient Safety Committee.
+She is the Director of the Hematology and Oncology Fellowship Training Program, overseeing the training of 18 fellows.
+In addition, she is the Associate Vice Chair for Quality and Patient Safety for the Department of Medicine.

 Honors and Awards